Dr Susannah Pickering-Saqqa

 Sep 2009 – Sept 2015 Phd, University of East London: Why development NGOs in the North work with the poor in their own communities: Does Everyone Matter?
 The research uses four case studies: Oxfam GB; Red Barnet, Denmark; Oxfam America, and Islamic Relief UK examining the shifts in understanding of what “development” is by Northern development NGOs.

-I am Programme Leader for our MA Media, Communication and Global Development programme.
+I am Programme Leader for our cross disciplinary MA Media, Communication and Global Development programme.
+I teach on the programme's core module, Critical Approaches to Media, Communication and Development.

 I also teach on the EADI-accredited MSc NGO and Development Management, leading the module in Project and Programme Design for Development.